Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces: Introduction

-\begin{itemize} \item in Theorem \ref{teo_main_critical}, we obtain the above conclusion in the range $\beta \in \left(0, \frac{n-1}{n-2}\right]$.
-However, we need a further constraint in dimension $n \ge 4$ (see Example \ref{ex_1_liwang}), in accordance to statement (i) above: condition $\beta \le \frac{n-1}{n-2}$ hardly detects parabolic ends if $n \ge 4$.
-The constraint is not necessary if $V_+$ is compactly supported, i.e. if $\Ric \ge 0$ outside of a compact set, see Theorem \ref{teo_main_critical_cs}; \item in Theorem \ref{teo_main_critical_2}, we consider the ranges
+\begin{itemize} \item in Theorem \ref{teo_main_critical}, we obtain such a conclusion in the range (i).
+However, we need a further constraint in dimension $n \ge 4$ (see Example \ref{ex_1_liwang}), in accordance to statement (i) above and Remark \ref{rem_n3}: under condition $\beta \le \frac{n-1}{n-2}$ one hardly detects parabolic ends if $n \ge 4$.
+The constraint is not necessary if $V_+$ is compactly supported, i.e. if $\Ric \ge 0$ outside of a compact set, see Theorem \ref{teo_main_critical_cs}; \item in Theorem \ref{teo_main_critical_2}, Theorem \ref{chegrointro} is proved.
+A key point in the argument is a convexity lemma in criticality theory, see Theorem \ref{teo_subcrit}. \end{itemize} In the range

-By exploiting a key property of the set of potentials $V$ for which $\Delta + V \ge 0$, due to \cite{pincho_tinta} (see Theorem \ref{teo_subcrit}), we are able to strengthen our conclusions to the following spectral splitting theorem: either \begin{itemize} \item[-] $M$ has only one end, or \item[-] $V \equiv 0$ and, consequently, by Cheeger-Gromoll's theorem $M$ splits as $\R \times P$ for some compact manifold $P$. \end{itemize} One of its consequences is the obstruction result in Corollary \ref{cor_obstruction}, which can be seen as an extension of Cheng's eigenvalue estimate. \end{itemize}